Further Information about Hebe Hedging

 Hebe Nicola’s Blush – a smaller growing Hebe growing to only 60cms making it perfect for smaller gardens and the front of borders.
 From the early summer months pale pink flowers appear, they gradually fade to white.
 A purple hue colours the bright green foliage in Autumn creating interest later in the year.

 Hebe albicans ‘Red Edge’ –awarded the RHS Award of Garden Merit this superb little Hebe is very versatile.
 Mounds of silvery green foliage that has a slight tinge of red around the edges create a stunning backdrop to the racemes of lilac flowers that bloom in June and July.
 Grows to a height of 45cms so can be used as a low hedge or ground cover.

 Hebe brachysiphon ‘White Gem’ – a very easy plant to grow this compact and hardy little Hebe has also gained the RHS Award of Garden Merit.
 Spikes of white flowers appear above the pale green leaves in June and July.
 Grows to 50cm.

 Our Hebe plants are pot grown on our lovely nursery in Kent.
 Subject to availability they are available all year round.

 A copy of our comprehensive planting and aftercare guide is supplied with every order.
-Following the advice in this guide will ensure your plants get the best possible start in your garden.
+Following the advice in this guide will ensure your hedging plants get the best possible start in your garden.
 If you need any further help please do look at our websites advice and information section.

 We recommend the use of Rootgrow Mycorrhizal fungi when planting your Hebe, the fungi supports and extends the plants own root systems meaning that the plant establishes quicker.
 More information about Rootgrow can also be found on our website.